Streptococcal sore throat - including symptoms, treatment and prevention

 Streptococci are spread when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
 The droplets may be breathed in by those nearby.
 The droplets may contaminate hands or objects such as drinking cups or eating utensils.
 Sometimes spread occurs by eating contaminated food by direct contact with infected wounds or skin sores.

 Complications of this infection may include:

-Diagnosis is made by culture, or sometimes other tests, of a throat swab.
-A sore throat may also be caused by a viral infection and culture of a throat swab is the only way to distinguish between the two conditions.
+Diagnosis is made by taking a throat swab and sending this to the laboratory for testing.
+A sore throat may also be caused by a viral infection and testing a throat swab is the only way to tell the difference between the two conditions.